rasbt/LLMs-from-scratch/setup/README.md

 ## VSCode Extensions

 If you are using Visual Studio Code (VSCode) as your primary code editor, you can find recommended extensions in the `.vscode` subfolder.
-These extensions provide enhanced functionality and tools helpful for this repositoy.
+These extensions provide enhanced functionality and tools helpful for this repository.

 To install these, open this "setup" folder in VSCode (File -> Open Folder...) and then click the "Install" button in the pop-up menu on the lower right.